Email a submission

 Canberrans have the chance to have their say on the reforms to the Discrimination Act 1991.

-Written submissions on the Exposure Draft Discrimination Amendment Bill are open until 1 July 2022.
+Written submissions on the Exposure Draft Discrimination Amendment Bill closed 1 July 2022.

-Oral submissions on the Exposure Draft Discrimination are open until 1 July 2022.
+Oral submissions on the Exposure Draft Discrimination closed 1 July 2022.

 The Bill makes amendments to: